 - If you don’t own a spiralizer, you can also thinly slice the cucumbers using a sharp knife or mandoline slicer.

-- If you want to get rid of excess water in the cucumber noodles, place them in a wire mesh strainer and sprinkle them with a bit of salt to help draw out some of the excess water.
+- If you want to get rid of excess water in the cucumber noodles, place them in a wire mesh strainer and sprinkle them with a little bit of salt to help draw out some of the excess water.
 This can help prevent soggy noodles!
 I do this step if I have time, but it’s not 100% necessary.
 The salad is still delicious even if you choose to skip this step!

 - Easy Asian Cucumber Salad

-- Healthy Pasta Salad
+- Chickpea Pesto Pasta Salad

-- No-Mayo Broccoli Apple Salad
+- No-Mayo Broccoli Salad

 - Kale Salad with Cranberries

-- Blueberry Walnut Salad with Lemon Dressing
+- Blueberry Walnut Salad

 Did you make this recipe?
-Scroll down to leave a rating and review!
+Scroll down to leave a star rating and review!

-Greek Cucumber Noodle Salad
+Spiralized Greek Cucumber Noodle Salad

 Ingredients